imn2rc/documentation/content/CORE/Tasks/Rsync.md

 Go to **Tasks > Rsync Tasks** and click **ADD**.
 The **Rsync Mode** field has two primary rsync modes: **Module** and **SSH**.
 Each mode has different requirements.
-See the related tab for eac rsync mode.
+See the related tab for each rsync mode.

 {{< tabs "Rsync Modes" >}}
 {{< tab "Module" >}}